k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/11_integration_with_fabric_studio.md

-Now let's do the Creating a Broadway Flow as a Population exercise.
+Now let's do an exercise and practice creating a Broadway flow as a population.